 Women’s Power Gap Initiative: Diversity Lacking in College Leadership

 Women professionals in higher ed are large in number yet small in leadership roles.
 Although women make up the majority of higher ed professionals (60%), they are vastly underrepresented among the top earners.

-Although women have significantly outpaced men in degree attainment, it hasn’t translated into top compensation.
+Although women have significantly outpaced men in degree attainment, this hasn’t translated into top compensation.
 Women are (and have been) earning the vast majority of master’s and doctoral degrees and represent 57% of all students in our colleges and universities.
-Schools struggling to “find” women and people of color for leadership positions should deeply examine their institutional cultures and seek to systematically change their hiring, retention, and advancement practices to more quickly and urgently close the power and pay gaps.
+Schools struggling to “find” women and people of color for leadership positions should deeply examine their institutional cultures and seek to systematically change their hiring, retention and advancement practices to more quickly and urgently close the power and pay gaps.

 Women of color vastly underrepresented among high earners at elite colleges and universities.
 While women of color receive 16% of all doctoral, medical and law degrees, they comprise just 2.5% of the top earners.
 Black and Hispanic men are also underrepresented at approximately 3% each.

 While women represent over 50% of medical school students, they were only 12% of top Medical Center earners.
 Top-paying medical positions included surgeons, clinical professors, department chairs, and administrators, among others.
 This is an important area for further analysis.

 Lack of transparency impedes accountability.
 While most public universities are required by state law to make compensation data available publicly, they do not have to provide diversity data with respect to compensation, even in aggregate percentages.
 Private university information is even harder to come by.

 Only 11 colleges and universities (8.4%) have gender parity when it comes to top earners while just two institutions have attained racial/ethnic parity.
 Eight schools have no women among their top earners.